timofeysie/xexenes/README.md

 * Change the order of the items
 * Add login module and route guard
 * Save categories and lists to the db

+## Refactoring the home page

+The initial Ionic demo had this slick to do checklist.
+We don't need it anymore.
+The home page needs to show a list of lists.
+The create new fab button leads to the search/add to list page.
+This page needs to let the user create a list from various methods and then name and add that list to the home page.

+The home page list is called categories.
+We will need to do some renaming of the current setup to get away from the stock todo samples used to get started a few months ago when this project source was created.

+The todos are help in the store.todos.
+We will skip a separate input for now to add a name to the category list.
+Just take what is in the search input field and assume the user knows what they are doing by saving the list namved whatever is in the field.
+Probably we will make another input somewhere on that page, but this seems kind of wrong, so I'm hoping a better idea will come along.

+So, how to pass the name in the input back along to the Categories list when the home page is navigated to?

+I guess we could keep the categories in the store also.
+But, acutally, do we need Redux?
+Many are questioning it now with the enlightend state of hooks in React.
+On the other hand, there are a lot of Redux apps out there and jobs that assume a thorough understanding of it.
+Since I code as a contractor, this matters.
+Having hands on experience with Redux is still an issue.
+And don't forget the awsome dev tools and state time travelling.
+That has to be worth something.

+So it's with this background that we need to think about a solution here.

+What is the simplest solution given what we have?

+The categories has JSON that is geared towards a SPARQL call to get a list of something from Wikidata.
+It was never finished, but basically, that functionality needs to be in a separate component.
+We want Wikidata and Wikimedia content in the new item page.

+And the category component doesn't even seem to be appearing on the home page.

 ## Setup a CI/CD pipeline using GitHub Actions